pretix/pretix/doc/plugins/pretixdroid.rst

    You can optionally include the additional parameter ``force`` to indicate that the request should be logged regardless of previous check-ins for the same ticket.
 This might be useful if you made the entry decision offline.

+   You can optionally include the additional parameter ``nonce`` with a globally unique random value to identify this check-in.
+This is meant to be used to prevent duplicate check-ins when you are just retrying after a connection failure.

    **Example successful response**:

    .. sourcecode:: http